 “It was years before I became blind that my skin started itching severely.
 Eventually, I could even see worms moving about in my eyes.”
 It was one of the last things Masu ever saw.
 “That was very frightening.”

 “I used to pity people who were blind in my village.
 Now I was one of them!”

 There can never be a vaccine for River Blindness.
 It is a parasitic disease.
-But thankfully, there is a treatment: the parasite-killing medicine called Mectizan.
+But thankfully, there is a treatment: a parasite-killing medicine.

 Instead, this man with academic excellence and the drive to help others, must be led around the village by his young son Kabiru.